Application Note

 Within the IEC working group SC46C for the standardization of data cables by the meter, there are the following standards projects:

-• IEC 61156-11 – SPE data cables up to 600 MHz bandwidth for fixed installation (edition 1 published)
+• IEC 61156-11 – SPE data cables up to 600 MHz bandwidth for fixed installation (edition 1 published and Edition 2 in work)

-• IEC 61156-12 – SPE data cables up to 600 MHz bandwidth for flexible installation (edition 1 published)
+• IEC 61156-12 – SPE data cables up to 600 MHz bandwidth for flexible installation (edition 1 published and Edition 2 in work)

-• IEC 61156-13 – SPE data cables up to 20 MHz bandwidth for fixed installation (CD available and publication of edition 1 planned for 07/2022)
+• IEC 61156-13 – SPE - Data cable up to 20 MHz bandwidth for permanent installation (CDV available)

-• IEC 61156-14 – SPE data cables up to 20 MHz bandwidth for flexible installation (planned)
+• IEC 61156-14 – SPE - Data cable up to 20 MHz bandwidth for flexible installation (started)

 IEC 63171 – STANDARDIZATION SPE CONNECTION TECHNOLOGY